 At this stage you are presented with a generalized program which lasts 28 days.
 I suggest you start here to get familiar with how the device works and what it can do for you.

-Before you begin, you will be asked to perform a lung test to establish your base.
+Before you begin, you will be asked to perform a Lung Test to establish your base.
+This is unique to the PRO models.

-Don't worry if your stats are not what you expected them to be, you will perform similar lung tests throughout your training.
-So plenty of opportunities to check your improvement progress.
+Don't worry if your stats are not what you expected them to be.
+You will perform similar lung tests throughout your training, so there are plenty of opportunities to see your progress.

 There are 3 key metrics you will receive from the lung test:

-After you set your baseline lung test, you will perform 2 routine breathing exercises every day with the occasional lung test in the mix.
+After setting your baseline, you will perform 2 routine breathing exercises every day.

-All it takes is just a few minutes per day, and soon you will start seeing results.
+All it takes is just a few minutes per day.

 When you are done with the 28-day training program or if you need more training, the Airofit app comes with plenty of other programs to select from, so you can breathe your way to success as much as you wish.

-As much as I like the device, I did run into a few issues (one more of a personal problem and the other technical).
+As much as I like the device, I did run into a few issues.

 To get a better understanding of how the app works, you can check out this short walkthrough of some of the available functionality in the app.